 Premium manufacturers dominate the new saloon car market with big sales numbers, which means two things; there are plenty of used examples around, and they are fantastic value when they're a few years old.

-The 3 Series is a prime example of this, with excellent, high-spec, low-mileage models in plentiful supply, making it one of the most shrewd used car purchases you can make.
+A used BMW 3 Series is a prime example of this, with excellent, high-spec, low-mileage models in plentiful supply, making it one of the shrewdest used car purchases you can make.

 Long seen as the 3 Series' greatest rival, a used C-Class makes a lot of sense as a daily-driven family car.

 Comfort is the main benefit of the C-Class - your children may well be so comfortable in the back seats that they'll doze off (here's hoping!).
 The materials are high-end and the whole car feels well put together, so the kids will have a hard time wrecking it.